actapia/distance_sequence_simulator/README.md

 arguments and a YAML configuration file&mdash;basic usage of the program should not require familiarity with Python or the source code of this program.
 However, this sequence simulator is also designed to be extensible through custom functions and simulation classes.
-For now, please refer to the comments/docstrings in the source code to understand how to extend the capabilities of this program to suit your needs.
+Please refer to the c0omments/docstrings in the source code and the [Creating custom simulations](docs/custom_simulations.md) guide to understand how to extend the capabilities of this program to suit your needs.

 ## Requirements